Welcome, first year students!

 The Department of Asian Languages and Cultures (DALC) offers undergraduates the opportunity to explore a variety of Asian cultures in depth, compare traditions across Asia, and consider them in relation to those of other regions, both within and outside the Asian continent.
 Launched in September 2013, DALC offers various levels of Asian language courses and a broad range of courses in Asian literature, film, gender studies, and culture courses.
 By enrolling into our courses, you will be able to expand your horizons through a variety of disciplinary approaches.
 Students can also choose to pursue either a major or a minor in Asian languages and cultures, or in the Asian humanities.
 Please refer to our Major/Minor page for more information about these different courses of study.

 DALC offers Chinese, Hindi-Urdu, Japanese, and Korean language courses from beginning through advanced levels.
-Accelerated courses are meant for students with uneven linguistic skills — They have some speaking proficiency, but limited or no reading and/or writing proficiency, which usually are much lower than their oral abilities.
+Accelerated courses are meant for students with uneven linguistic skills — those who have some speaking proficiency, but limited or no reading and/or writing proficiency.
 Typically, accelerated courses serve heritage language learners, whose language acquisition happened mostly at home and not in their community or country of residence, but other students with uneven linguistic skills may also be placed into accelerated courses.

 For DALC course offerings in 2015-16, please visit our Undergraduate Courses page.

 Knowledge of an Asian language offers entry into rich and complex cultures that are both fascinating and thought-provoking.
 Proficiency in any one or more of these languages provides outstanding job qualifications in virtually any field, and if you decide to study abroad or work abroad, facility with a language other than English will dramatically increase your opportunities.